anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week1.md

 #### Concept drift and Data drift

-What if your data changes after your system has already been deployed?
+What if your data changes after your system have already been deployed?

 *Data drift* is used to describe if the input (X) distribution has changed. *Concept drift* is used to describe if the mapping (X->y) has changed.